-Abundance of returning SY2021 summer steelhead and Chinook Salmon estimated at Lower Granite Dam were relatively low compared to previous years' estimates.
-For steelhead, overall escapement (all rear types combined) in SY2021 was the third lowest on record going back to at least SY1998 and shows a declining 5-year trend (Table 2).
-Hatchery steelhead escapement was also the third lowest on record, and wild steelhead escapement was below 20.000 fish.
-Abundance of wild steelhead was below IDFG's "healthy and harvestable" escapement goals and NMFS' minimum abundance thresholds (NMFS 2017; IDFG 2019; Columbia Basin Partnership Task Force 2020).
-Wild steelhead escapement was less than 17% of the proposed escapement goal of 104,500 fish, and about 75% of NMFS' minimum abundance threshold of 21,000 fish, to the Snake River basin (NMFS 2017; IDFG 2019; Columbia Basin Partnership Task Force 2020).
-Fortunately, overall steelhead abundance increased compared to SY2020, and for eight of the ten of wild stocks, escapement estimates increased significantly, as evidenced by non-overlapping 90% CIs (Figure 4).
-The remaining two genetic stocks, Upper Salmon and Lower Snake, did not change statistically from last year.
-Despite recent increases in abundance, the 5-year trend in point estimates still shows a continued decline for the majority of wild steelhead stocks.
-For Chinook Salmon, overall escapement (all rear types combined) in SY2021 was the ninth lowest on record going back to at least SY1998 and shows a declining 5year trend (4).
-Hatchery Chinook Salmon escapement was also the ninth lowest on record, and wild Chinook Salmon escapement was below 10,000 fish.
-Abundance of wild Chinook Salmon was below IDFG's "healthy and harvestable" escapement goals and NMFS' minimum abundance thresholds (NMFS 2017; IDFG 2019; Columbia Basin Partnership Task Force 2020).
-Wild Chinook Salmon escapement was less than 8% of the proposed escapement goal of 127,000 fish, and less than 33% of NMFS' minimum abundance threshold of 31,500 fish, to the Snake River basin (NMFS 2017; IDFG 2019; Columbia Basin Partnership Task Force 2020).
-Fortunately, overall Chinook Salmon abundance increased compared to SY2020; however, this trend was mostly attributed to an increase in hatchery fish because wild escapement estimates decreased for five of the seven stocks (Figure 8).
-Despite recent decreases in wild abundance, the 5-year trend in point estimates actually showed a slight increase for the majority of wild Chinook Salmon stocks.
+Abundance of returning SY2022 summer steelhead and spring-summer Chinook Salmon estimated at Lower Granite Dam were relatively low compared to previous years' estimates.
+For steelhead, overall escapement (all rear types combined) in SY2022 was the second lowest on record going back to at least SY1998 (Table 2).
+Hatchery steelhead escapement was also the second lowest on record, and wild steelhead escapement was below 10,000 fish.
+Wild steelhead escapement was less than 10% of the proposed escapement goal of 104,500 fish, and about 47% of NMFS' minimum abundance threshold of 21,000 fish, to the Snake River basin (NMFS 2017; IDFG 2019; Columbia Basin Partnership Task Force 2020).
+We noted the 5-year geometric mean of wild steelhead escapement (10,537 fish for SY2018-2022) was 61% less than the previous 5-year geometric mean (26,945 fish for SY2013-2017).
+Overall steelhead abundance decreased compared to SY2021, and for six of the ten of wild stocks, escapement estimates decreased significantly, as evidenced by non-overlapping confidence intervals (Figure 4).
+The remaining genetic stocks (Middle Fork Salmon, South Fork Salmon, Imnaha, and Lower Snake) did not change statistically from last year.

+For Chinook Salmon, SY2022 overall escapement (all rear types combined) increased compared to last year, but was the fourteenth lowest on record going back to at least SY1998 (Table 4).
+Hatchery Chinook Salmon escapement was the fifteenth lowest on record, and wild Chinook Salmon escapement was below 20,000 fish.
+Despite recent increases, wild Chinook Salmon escapement was less than 14% of the proposed escapement goal of 127,000 fish, and 54% of NMFS' minimum abundance threshold of 31,500 fish, to the Snake River basin (NMFS 2017; IDFG 2019; Columbia Basin Partnership Task Force 2020).
+We noted the 5-year geometric mean of wild Chinook Salmon escapement (8,857 fish for SY2018-2022) was 47% less than the previous 5-year geometric mean (16,773 fish for SY2013-2017).
+Overall Chinook Salmon abundance nearly doubled compared to SY2021, and for five of the seven of wild stocks, escapement estimates increased significantly, as evidenced by non-overlapping confidence intervals (Figure 8).
+The remaining genetic stocks (Tucannon and Fall Chinook) did not change statistically from last year, which again, are not representative of the entire stock.
+Although wild Chinook Salmon abundance is still well below escapement goals, recent increases in wild abundance is encouraging.